 - 1. Provide effective weather protection through a continuous canopy treatment along building frontages. - 2.
-Main entrances for developments and businesses located on John and Main Streets must address the street. - 3.
+Main entrances for developments and businesses located on John and Main Streets should address the street. - 3.
 Uses in upper storeys should be compatible with the ground floor uses. - 4.
-Ensure uses and developments provide passive surveillance that supports safe linkages throughout the activity centre. - 5.
-Development must provide visually permeable treatments along facades fronting streets, laneways and/or arcades.
+Uses and developments should provide passive surveillance that supports safe linkages throughout the activity centre.

-- 6. Development in Precinct 1 to provide strong built form that integrates and overlooks the gateway site. - 7.
+- 5. Development should provide visually permeable treatments along facades fronting streets, laneways and/or arcades. - 6.
+Development in Precinct 1 to provide strong built form that integrates and overlooks the gateway site. - 7.
 Development adjoining heritage is to continue the fine grained character and provide transition of setbacks from boundary and height from heritage sites.

-6.2.
-Precinct 2 - West Commercial and Mixed Use
+6.2 Precinct 2 - West Commercial and Mixed Use

-This precinct begins at a prominent gateway site. providing an entrance to the activity centre Street, which enhances and activates access to intersecting at McGregor Road, Main Street and Princes Highway.
+This precinct begins at a prominent gateway site, providing an entrance to the activity centre intersecting at McGregor Road, Main Street and Princes Highway.
 This gateway has two defining elements to its character: